Ralph Sampson: Houston Rockets (1983–1987)

-With his size and agility Sampson was expected to score like Wilt Chamberlain and win championships like Bill Russell when he reached the National Basketball Association.
+With his size and agility, Sampson was expected to revolutionize the center position with expectations to previous legends at the position from Wilt Chamberlain to Bill Russell when he reached the National Basketball Association.
 The Houston Rockets picked him first overall in the 1983 NBA draft.
 As a rookie, he averaged 21.0 points and 11.1 rebounds, played in the All-Star Game, and won the NBA Rookie of the Year Award.

 The Rockets managed only a 29–53 record in 1983–84, which qualified them to pick first in the 1984 NBA draft.
 Houston selected fellow center Hakeem Olajuwon out of the University of Houston.
 Many observers criticized the Rockets' choice, believing the two 7-footers (known as the Twin Towers) would not be effective playing together, while others thought the combination could be overpowering.
 Sampson, playing a new style of power forward, had new expectations placed upon him.
 At the time, Dallas Mavericks Coach Dick Motta said, "That front line, when history is written when they've grown up, might be the best-assembled on one team.
 Ever."
 Houston guard John Lucas said of Sampson's move to forward, "He'll revolutionize the game."

-In 1984–85 the Rockets improved by 19 games to 48–34 and made the playoffs for the first time in three seasons.
+In 1984–85, the Rockets improved by 19 games to 48–34 and made the playoffs for the first time in three seasons.
 Sampson had his best individual campaign, averaging 22.1 points and 10.4 rebounds and earning a berth on the All-NBA Second Team.
 He and Olajuwon both played in the 1985 NBA All-Star Game, and Sampson, after scoring 24 points and grabbing 10 rebounds, earned the game's MVP Award.
 On March 5, 1985, in a loss against the Denver Nuggets, Sampson recorded 30 points, 15 rebounds, 8 assists, and 5 steals and was the first player in NBA history to record at least 30 points, 15 rebounds, 5 assists, and 5 steals since the league started recording steals.